darcyabjones/pante/README.md

 Available compute profiles are:

 - `standard` - (Default) Appropriate for running on a laptop with 4 CPUs and ~8GB RAM.
-- `nimbus` - Appropriate for cloud VMs or a local desktop with 16 CPUs and ~32 GB RAM each.
+- `nimbus` - Appropriate for cloud VMs or a local desktop with 2-16 CPUs and ~4-64 GB RAM each (depending on the Nimbus VM flavour you have access to).
 - `pawsey_zeus` - Is a config for running on the [Pawsey Zeus](https://pawsey.org.au/systems/zeus/) compute cluster using SLURM.
   Use this as more of a template for setting up your own profile as HPC configuration is pretty specific (and in this case contains some hard coded user options, sorry).